lkp25/BATTLE-CITY-VARIATION-game/README.md

 - added enemy missle vs obstacle interaction - when obstacle is hit, it disappears
 - added enemy missle vs player interaction - when player gets hit, his life is lowered
 - added player missle vs enemy interaction - enemy disappears when it gets hit, all Intervals attached to THIS SPECIFIC enemy are also cleared (very important for performance as well as gameplay - if only enemy was removed from the DOM, interval was still running 'ghost enemy' which was shooting missles!)
+- added side panel with stats: timer "how long can you hold" which will be main goal of the game, and also lifebars, ammo and frags counters for both players.
+Hard coded for now for styling purposes, functionality needs to be added. tank icon is also being displayed next to player name.
+If his life is very low, icon will start rotating.

+//13.03.2021
+- added timer object with functionality.
+- added level changing logic that refreshes obstacles on the map every x minutes/seconds - thus generating 'new level'
+- added logic to count current number of enemies and obstacles on the map - no more than x enemies and y obstacles can be present at the same time
+- resolved issue with 'ghost shooting missles' - after enemy was destroyed one more missle was being generated at his death position.
+Not any more.